Skip to main content

 Early stages of dementia and staying independent

-If you have been diagnosed with a dementia, it's important to think about your independence.
+If you have a dementia, it's important to think about your independence.
 Keeping active and looking after your health and wellbeing can help you stay independent.

-If you have been diagnosed with a dementia, or you are caring for someone with the condition, you can get advice and support available to help you live well.
+If you have been diagnosed with a dementia, or you are caring for someone with the condition, advice and support is available to help you live well.

-Your GP, Health and Social Care Services and voluntary organisations can all provide advice and support
+Your GP, Health and Social Care Services and voluntary organisations can give you advice and support.

-The symptoms of a dementia will usually get gradually worse.
-How quickly this occurs will depend on:
+The symptoms of dementia usually get worse over time.
+How fast this happens depends on:

 • your general health